Home > Business > Training > Effectively identify the training needs of your employees

 Share this page :

-No more ordering X days of training in English or office automation for an entire department.
+There's no longer any question of ordering X number of days of training in English or office automation for an entire department.
 At least, not without a precise assessment of the skills development needs within the company.
-Training must today be precisely adapted to the needs of organizations and each employee.
-Which requires method.
+Today, training must be precisely tailored to the needs of organisations and individual employees.
+This requires a methodical approach.

 Training, a performance issue for the company

-For HR and training managers, it is therefore a question ofcorrectly assess needs to meet the company's strategic ambitions.
+For HR and training managers, this meanscorrectly assess needs to meet the company's strategic ambitions.

 • mastery of new tools/materials